saaverdo/rsschool-devops-course-tasks/README.md

 All changes from defaults which are actually will be applied are placed into `jenkins-values.yaml` file.

+Key moments:
-Key moments: service type set to `NodePort`, service account and persictent volume use previously created ones, additional user `rs-admin` will be created with initial password the same as `admin` and 2 jobs ``
+- service type set to `NodePort`
+- service account and persictent volume use previously created ones
+- additional user `rs-admin` will be created with initial password the same as `admin`
+- job `HelloWorld` will be created automatically by JCasC

 Install jenkins chart:
 ```sh